 My singing journey has demanded huge levels of determination, focus and self-belief but is the most significant thing I have ever done for myself.
 Owen Gilhooly believed in me from the start and his teaching and encouragement has been central to my success.
 The Abingdon Summer School for Solo Singers in the UK in 2018 and 2019 also brought huge benefits: there I met Nigel Foster whom I have subsequently worked with on a number of occasions.
 I also met my fantastic singing teacher Christine Cairns with whom I have been working continuously since 2019.

 My last live performance before the pandemic was at Rathfarnham Castle in March 2020 with Mark Keane.
-I have been very fortunate to get a number of virtual performance opportunities during the pandemic: these posed very different challenges!
-I look forward to more live music making in the near future.
+I was very fortunate to be offered a number of virtual performance opportunities during the pandemic: one of which was in Rathfarnham Castle with pedal harpist Anne-Marie O’Farrell.

-Galway Early Music Festival 2021 Lunchtime concert Love, Sorrow and Seduction.
+Galway Early Music Festival 2021 Virtual lunchtime concert Love, Sorrow and Seduction.
 Filmed at the Mick Lally Theatre with Yonit Kosovske harpsichord, Anita Vedres violin and Sarah Groser Viola de gamba, with financial assistance from Galway County County Artist Bursary